pkyurkchiev/n-layer_skeleton_net-core/README.md

-## Introduction for N-Layer skeleton for .Net Core
+## N-Layer Project Skeleton for .Net Core

 This repository serves as a foundational backbone for starter projects, designed to streamline the development process by incorporating essential architectural patterns and practices.
 It aims to provide a structured approach to building scalable and maintainable applications.